corsac-dart/kernel/README.md

 > Even though 1-to-1 relationship between modules and libraries is expected
 > there is no technical restriction to this rule.
 Your library can register
 > two or more modules if it wants.
-Though this is considered as an exception
-> to the rule.

 The benefit of registering a library with the Kernel is that once it's registered it can hook-in to Kernel via special interface and extend it.

+There are only two extension points available at this point.

-At this point only one hook is supported which enables modules to register their own service configurations with the Kernel's DI container.
+The first one enables modules to register their own service configurations with the Kernel's DI container.
+See `KernelModule.getServiceConfiguration()`.

+The other extension point enables module-specific initialization code to be executed after Kernel is fully loaded and ready.
+See `KernelModule.initialize()` for more details.

-> Future versions may include more extension points of course (one example
+> Future versions may include more extension points..
-> would be - Kernel's lifecycle events).

-In order to leverage this interface module must declare a class extending `KernelModule` base class and overriding `getServiceConfiguration` method if necessary.

 Simple example of registering a module with it's own service configuration: